 Texting and Driving Accident Lawyers

 Distracted driving is a major cause of automobile accidents in Texas.
 According the Texas Department of Transportation (TxDot), one out of every five car accidents is caused by distracted driving.
-In 2013, there were 94,213 accidents recorded by TxDOT that were caused by distracted drivers.
+In 2013, there were 94,213 auto collisions recorded by TxDOT that were caused by distracted drivers.
 As of September 1, 2017, Texas drivers are prohibited from reading, writing or sending an electronic message on a mobile/cellular device unless the vehicle is at a complete stop.
-At Simmons and Fletcher, P.C., our texting and driving accident lawyers are here help victims injured in crashes caused by distracted drivers regularly, and are here to help if you are the victim of such an accident.
+At Simmons and Fletcher, P.C., our texting and driving accident lawyers are here help victims injured in crashes caused by distracted drivers regularly, and are here to help when you need it.

 When people think of distracted drivers due to cellphone use, they typically think of teenagers being the culprit.
 But the reality is that cell phone use and texting while driving is an epidemic not limited to just teens.
-Distracted driving is a problem amongst young drivers, older drivers and even commercial motor vehicle operators.
+Distracted driving is a problem among young drivers, older drivers and even commercial motor vehicle operators.